 What Are the Symptoms of Postpartum Depression?

-Where the symptoms of the “baby blues” are mostly mild and short lived, symptoms of Postpartum depression can be moderate to severe and longer lasting – up to several months.
-Symptoms of Postpartum depression include:
+The symptoms of the "baby blues" are often mild and short-lived.
+But, symptoms of postpartum depression can be moderate to severe and longer-lasting.
+Sometimes, up to several months.
+Symptoms often include:

 - Excessive crying